-For example, if you are recording a video by just sitting and talking into the camera, using a 60fps for your video would be a waste of resources.
+For example, if you are recording a video by just sitting and talking into the camera, using 60fps for your video would waste resources.

 Recording videos in 60fps works best when there is a fair amount of light available, for example, outdoors in the daytime.

-120fps or 240fps are quite gimmicky and do not at all work indoors.
-It is better to avoid them because even a 60fps video will give you a pretty nice slow motion, up to 50% when you are creating a project with 30 FPS and up to 40% when creating a project with 24 FPS.
+120fps or 240fps is quite gimmicky and does not at all work indoors.
+It is better to avoid them because even a 60fps video will give you a pretty nice slow motion, up to 50% when creating a project with 30 FPS and up to 40% when starting a project with 24 FPS.

 Many smartphones now offer 4K resolution, but these are usually the flagship smartphones that can capture 4K pretty nicely.
 I am yet to see a mid-range smartphone that captures 4K that does make a difference.

-Also, for recording 4K videos, you need to have a smartphone that has got large storage that has 128 GB or 256 GB.
+Also, for recording 4K videos, you need to have a smartphone with ample storage with 128 GB or 256 GB.

 Unless you have a flagship smartphone, you should stick to 1080p videos because it’s a standard.
-If you plan to upload your videos on YouTube, then most people would be watching your videos in full HD.
+However, if you plan to upload your videos on YouTube, most people will watch your videos in full HD.

 Also, mobile filmmaking is meant to lift the barrier of having an expensive video rig and gain the audience’s attention from the video’s content.